mehulagg/gitlab/doc/update/README.md

 ### 13.5.0

-The path for the Workhorse socket changed in 13.5.
-Users who set a custom socket with `gitlab_workhorse['listen_addr']` will have that setting honored.
-Users with this customization who are using SELinux should also add `gitlab_workhorse['sockets_directory'] set to the directory containing hte customized socket.
-Running `gitlab-ctl reconfigure` will apply this setting and Omnibus will manage the SELinux contexts.
-SELinux users who have not customized their socket can just run `gitlab-ctl reconfigure` for Omnibus to move the socket and apply the proper SELinux context.
+The path for the Workhorse socket changed from `/var/opt/gitlab/workhorse/socket` to `/var/opt/gitlab/workhorse/sockets/socket` in 13.5.
+This change will automatically get applied and Workhorse will be restarted during an upgrade, unless you have set your system to skip `reconfigure` (`/etc/gitlab/skip-auto-reconfigure`).

+If you use SELinux and you you have set `gitlab_workhorse['listen_addr']` to a custom socket path, you will need to take some manual steps.
+If you want Omnibus to manage SELinux Contexts, set `gitlab_workhorse['sockets_directory'] = /path/to/directory/with/socket"/var/opt/my_workhorse_socket_home"` and run `gitlab-ctl reconfigure`.
+Alternatively, if you want to manage the SELinux Context yourself, run `semanage fcontext -a -t gitlab_shell_t '/var/opt/my_workhorse_socket_home'` and then `restorecon -v '/var/opt/my_workhorse_socket_home'`.
+Note that if you are managing the SELinux Context yourself, you will need to repeat these steps if you move the directory.

+If you are using a custom listen address but you are not using SELinux, you will not be affected by this change.

 ### 13.3.0